Kevin Koe: New team (2022–present)

+After a poor showing during the 2023-24 season, the Kevin Koe rink announced at the beginning of the 2024-25 curling season that they would be parting ways with second Jacques Gauthier, and that Aaron Sluchinski will be joining the team at third, with Tardi moving to second.
+The team qualified for two Grand slam events, the 2024 Tour Challenge and 2024 Canadian Open where they went 2–3 and 1–3 respectively, failing to make the playoffs.
+The team however won the Alberta provincial men's championship, the 2025 Boston Pizza Cup, qualifying them to represent Alberta at the 2025 Montana's Brier.
+At the Brier, the team finished with a 4–4 record, missing the playoffs.

 Personal life

 His brother, Jamie Koe, has represented the Territories in four of the last five Briers, while his sister Kerry has represented the Territories in five of the last six Scotties Tournament of Hearts.
+As of 2024, Koe has been coaching his sister's team.
 Chief Jim Koe of Aklavik, Kevin's grandfather, was the pioneer behind the family's involvement in curling.
 Kevin's father, Fred, a politician and former skip, participated at the 1999 Canadian Mixed Curling Championship alongside Jamie and Kerry.
 Fred is part of the Gwich'in First Nations tribe, which connects Kevin to the Indigenous community in the Northwest Territories.
 The Koe family received a recognition award at the Aboriginal Sports Circle of Northwest Territories awards dinner for their years of service in the curling community.

 Koe, who was born in Edmonton, Alberta, attended École Sir John Franklin High School in Yellowknife, where he was later inducted into the Falcons Hall of Fame, before moving to Alberta to attend the University of Calgary.
 Koe was the recipient of the 2016 Scott-Mamini Memorial Award, for Male Athlete of the Year, given by the Calgary Booster Club.
-Koe works as a surface landman for Tidewater Midstream.
+Koe works as a land and stakeholder coordinator with TransAlta Corporation.
 He is married and has two children.